ApoapsisHGV/ApoapsisHGV.github.io/en/sponsors.md

 ---

 <section class="side-figure" id="mbda">
   <span><a href="https://www.mbda-systems.com"><strong>MBDA Deutschland</strong></a> is an European defence company developing and producing missile systems for all branches of the armed forces.
-They not only support us financially but also give us the opportunity to use their test facilities for our CanSat.</span>
+We not only received financial support from MBDA, but we were also allowed to test our CanSat in an environmental laboratory of their subcompany <a href="https://www.tdw-warhead-systems.de/en/"><strong>TDW</strong></a> in Schrobenhausen.</span>
   <figure>
     <a href="https://www.mbda-systems.com">
       <img src="{{ site.baseurl }}/images/2019-sponsoren/MBDA.png" />